 - The medicines that you are purchasing must have the batch number and expiry date visible.

-Make sure you store all the medicines in one location, away from the reach of children.
-Most medicines have to be stored in a cool and dry place away from excess heat and moisture.
-Bathrooms and kitchens are generally bad places to store your medicine for the above reasons.
-If a medicine needs to be refrigerated, make sure it does not freeze.
+- Store the medicines in one place and away from the reach of children.
+Many of the medicines need to be stored in a cool and dry place away from heat and moisture.

 Don’t use a medicine beyond its expiry date.
 Discard all expired and discontinued medicines to prevent accidental ingestion.